About KCAC

 Bedran HabeebVice President

-Bedran is the founder and former director of Aras Publications, Kurdistan’s largest literary publication house.
-He also founded and directed AK News, a multilingual, Kurdistan-based news agency committed to delivering independent news on Iraq.
-In his time as Cultural Advisor to the Prime Minister of the KRG, he built cultural programs.
-He supported artists and writers in the Kurdistan region.
+He is the founder and former director of Aras Publications, Kurdistan’s largest literary publishing house, and the founder of AK News, a multilingual news agency based in Kurdistan.
+As a former Cultural Advisor to the former Prime Minister of the KRG, he developed programs that supported writers and artists across the region.

 Mohammed FatihManaging Director